vezel-dev/cathode/README.md

-With the Windows console host now supporting virtual terminal sequences, it makes little sense for console interaction to still be centered around the old Windows console host and the many idiosyncrasies it had. `System.Terminal` provides an API centered around a [VT100 terminal](https://vt100.net) (with various modern and widely supported extensions) and works on all platforms that .NET 6+ supports.
+With the Windows console host now supporting virtual terminal sequences, it makes little sense for console interaction to still be centered around the old Windows console host and the many limitations it had. `System.Terminal` provides an API centered around a [VT100 terminal](https://vt100.net) (with various modern and widely supported extensions) and works on all desktop platforms that .NET 6+ supports.

 Please note that intermixing usage of `System.Terminal` and `System.Console` is